Framing Instability in LLM Ethical Stance: Auditing Negation Sensitivity in Moral Dilemmas: Governance Framework

+Auditing practice needs to test for this directly.
+Raji et al.~\cite{raji2020closing} emphasize internal algorithmic auditing, and ethics-based audit methodologies that systematically compare LLM responses across value-laden scenarios~\cite{chun2024informed} provide a foundation for such testing.
+Our findings suggest two additions to that foundation.
+Audits of models used in evaluative roles must test polarity-paired framings head to head, since single-framing evaluation cannot distinguish a stable judgment from a framing artifact.
+And the audit instrument itself must be validated: we show that the standard binary proxy over-counts endorsement by a measured 38\% and that LLM judges collapse abstention into directional verdicts, so an audit built on forced-choice or judge-based scoring can certify stability that does not exist.

-NSI operationalizes these concerns as a measurable quantity.
-Unlike general robustness metrics, it targets the specific capability that matters for processing prohibitions.
-A system could pass formatting robustness tests, exemplar ordering tests, and paraphrase tests while still inverting meaning under negation.
-NSI ranges from 0 (perfectly consistent, meaning preserved under negation) to 1 (maximum instability, complete meaning inversion) with a metric that is interpretable.
-NSI of 0.50 means the model's action endorsement swings by 50 percentage points depending on whether the instruction is framed affirmatively or negatively.
+NSI operationalizes stance stability as a measurable quantity.
+Unlike general robustness metrics, it targets the specific property that matters for evaluative deployment: whether expressed stance survives content-preserving reformulation.
+A system could pass formatting robustness tests, exemplar ordering tests, and paraphrase tests while its moral verdicts still track surface polarity.
+NSI ranges from 0 (perfectly consistent, stance preserved under negation) to 1 (maximum instability, complete stance inversion), and it is interpretable: NSI of 0.50 means the model's action endorsement swings by 50 percentage points depending on whether the proposal is framed affirmatively or negatively.
 Mökander et al.~\cite{mokander2023auditing} propose a three-layered approach to LLM auditing distinguishing governance, model, and application audits, and NSI fits naturally into model audits (pre-deployment evaluation) and application audits (context-specific testing), enabling comparison across models and tracking over time as systems are updated.
+Whether the instability NSI measures also predicts failures of operational instruction compliance is, as noted in \S\ref{sec:deployment}, a hypothesis for follow-up work; the metric's validated scope is the stability of expressed stance.